 Kristin enjoys fitness, learning new things, and the science and art of organic gardening.

-Catherine is a passionate dancer and educator originally from Oak Park, IL.
+Catherine (she/her) is a passionate dancer and educator originally from Oak Park, IL.
 She began dancing at three years old and was lucky to be a part of an inclusive dance class, celebrating all bodies and abilities, as part of her dance education.
 Since graduating from Kenyon College in 2019 with a degree in Psychology and Dance, Catherine has worked in early education at Denver Public Schools integrating dance and movement into her work with our youngest students.
 She is thrilled to be a part of the DfAB community.